tkeqin/Assignment-3-Video-on-Visit-to-UTMDigital-and-the-Attended-Virtual-Talk/README.md

 </p>

 <p align="justify">
 Before the visit to UTM Digital, I had no idea about what or where it was located.
 I am very glad that there was an opportunity for me to visit UTM Digital, and I got to know more about this place.
-UTM Digital comprises units such as Open Office and Digital Care.
+UTM Digital comprises units such as Open Office, Digital Care, TM Room and Data Centre.
 The overall working environment is very pleasant, and the workers are equipped with high-tech facilities.

 During the visit, I learned that the services at UTM Digital primarily focus on solving students' issues, such as problems with the UTM Smart application, Wi-Fi issues, and handling various complaints.
 Additionally, my team members and I had the privilege of interviewing Mr. Raziman, a senior IT officer in UTMDigital.
 His valuable insights during the interview session significantly changed my mindset and provided a deeper understanding of UTMDigital’s operations.